 Get out of your comfort zone

 No more food ruts!
 Instead of you choosing dinner, let the veggies you get each week choose for you!
 There might be veggies you’ve never even heard of before, but chances are high you’ll love them once you know how to use them (we’ll help you with that).

-Your reward for committing to a season is typically an extra 8-15% value depending on which option you choose as a return on your “investment” in the farm.
+Your reward for committing to a season is an extra 7.5% added to your card as a return on your “investment” in the farm.

-Our traditional CSA on Saturday mornings sold out for 2019 (in three days)!
-You can sign up for the CSA wait list below or choose our CSA Card program.
 By purchasing a CSA card, we receive the upfront financial commitment typical of a CSA, but you still get the freedom to choose what you want and when, and there is no commitment to getting veggies every week.
 It’s like a CSA but more flexible for the customer!
-You can use your card at the Grafton Farmers Market on Wednesdays from 2-6pm or at our Monday on-farm pickups from 4-7pm (order online over the weekend).
+You can use your card at our Monday on-farm pickups from (generally) 12-1pm and 4-6pm (order online over the weekend).

 “It’s a great way to…

 “It’s a great way to support local farming, easy to use and the fact that you select your assortment is much better than a normal CSA.”